BONUS: An Excerpt from Chapter Ten

 “What is your belief, Professor?”

 “When I was a student at Cambridge, I wrote an essay called The Theory of Multi-Dimensional Evolution.
 My theory was rooted in known physics and rational sense.
-Before this universe came into being, there was no space or time.
-There was only energy– Energy that has always existed.
-I said I believe this universe came from a black hole in another universe.”
+Before this universe came into being, there was only energy– Energy that has always existed.
+I said this universe came from a black hole in another universe.

-“I theorized that the Big Bang resulted from a star that collapsed in a more massive mother universe, and that is why every galaxy has a giant black hole in its center– A portal to another space and time.
-And all the information from the last universe is encoded on its event horizon.”
+“I created a 3D virtual model showing that the Big Bang came from a star that collapsed in a much more massive mother universe.
+I said every black hole is a portal to another space and time, and all the information from the mother universe is encoded on its event horizon.

 The Holographic Principle.

 “I linked the theory to many common beliefs regarding life after death.
-For instance, we believe our souls travel down a long, dark tunnel toward a bright light when we die.
-When we reach the light, we share our life’s most precious experiences with our counterparts before moving on to the next level of existence– Another life in another dimension– Moving up or down depending on what we did in our previous life.
-I said the evil people who don’t ask for forgiveness go to Hades– A horrendous after-death egocentric sanctuary, where they are punished until redemption– Until the evil, greed, and narcissism in them are replaced with goodness, giving, and philanthropy.
-I ended by saying this universe is only one small part of a much more magnificent, barely comprehensible, ever-expanding multi-dimensional entity– with every galaxy having two opposing forces stemming from its mother galaxy”.
+For instance, we believe our life flashes before our eyes, and our souls travel down a long, dark tunnel toward a bright light.
+When we reach the light, we share our life’s most precious experiences with our counterparts before moving on to the next level of existence– Another life in another dimension– Moving up or down depending on how we’re judged.
+I said the evil people who don’t ask for forgiveness go to Hades– A horrendous after-death egocentric sanctuary, where they are punished until redemption– Until the evil, greed, and narcissism in them are replaced with goodness and philanthropy.
+I ended by saying this universe is only one small part of a much more magnificent, barely comprehensible, ever-expanding omniverse– with every galaxy having two opposing forces stemming from its mother galaxy”.

 “That’s an interesting philosophy, Professor.
-Where can I find the essay?”
+However, the essay is not posted anywhere.”

 “I’ll upload it to the cloud when I get home.”

-“Throughout the ages, we have consistently developed more complex brains to solve problems, survive in hostile environments, and deal with increasingly complex social interactions.
+“Yes.
+The positive and negative aspects of the human condition– Birth, growth, reproduction, survival, love, and death, and our struggle to understand each aspect.
+For instance, when it comes to survival, we have consistently developed more complex brains to solve problems, survive in hostile environments, and deal with increasingly complex social interactions.
 With this development came a struggle between what you had to do to survive and what you did for personal gain and sexual gratification.
 To help us decide what was best, we developed a conscience.
 A faculty that helped us distinguish right from wrong and good from evil.
 The problem is we often trick ourselves into believing something is right, when it’s wrong, by grouping and using common beliefs to reinforce our convictions.”

 “Yes.
 Religions and politics.
 You’ll find they have played a key role in the ways we have developed socially and economically.”